-- Have respect for all members of the community.
-We should all uphold a harassment-free conference for everyone regardless of gender, gender identity and expression, age, sexual identity, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+- Have respect for all members of the Community.
+We should all strive for a harassment-free Conference for everyone regardless of gender, gender identity and expression, age, sexual preference, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.

 - Help create a safe and welcoming environment.
-We can do this by being open to diverse points of view, by inviting new people in, by reaching out to new people to welcome them into the community, and by keeping things people share inside the community if they specify confidentiality.
+We can do this by being open to diverse points of view, by inviting new people in, by reaching out to new people to welcome them into the Community, and by keeping things people share inside the Community if they specify request confidentiality.

 - Don’t assume everyone has the same context.
 Encourage questions.